puppetlabs-toy-chest/wash/docs/docs/index.md

 ### write
 The `write` action lets you write data to an entry.
 Thus, any command that writes a file also works with these entries.

+Note that Wash distinguishes between file-like and non-file-like entries.
+An entry is file-like if it's readable and writable and defines its size; you can edit it like a file.
+If it doesn't define a size then it's non-file-like, and trying to open it with a ReadWrite handle will error; reads from it may not return data you previously wrote to it.

 #### Examples
 ```
 wash . ❯ echo 'exit 1' >> gcp/Wash/storage/some-wash-stuff/an\ example\ folder/static.sh